 - Virality (sum value of additional mobile users a customer will refer to your app)

-Return on Investment signifies the profit you make with your app compared to your investment.
-A high ROI means that your profit is way higher than your investment.
+Return on investment (ROI) signifies the profit you make with your app compared to your investment.
+A high ROI implies that your profit is way higher than your investment.
 Be aware that you might not only want to measure CLTV against Ad Spending for your ROI but also all other costs of the business you operate – like rent, HR, infrastructure, and so on.

 There are many different ways to calculate your conversion rate.
-It all depends on what is important for you as a company and what you want to achieve.
+It all depends on what is important to you as a company and what you want to achieve.

 There are at least two conversions we find worth measuring for almost any type of mobile app:

-- Active Users / User Generated Revenue: You can calculate the amount of mobile users that are using the app and then decide to take action and to generate revenue, for example by doing in-app purchases.
+- Active Users / User Generated Revenue: You can calculate the number of mobile users that are using the app and then decide to take action and to generate revenue, for example, by offering in-app purchases.

 Click here to read a detailed article about the importance of knowing your user acquisition costs.